4zwazo/x-days-of-devops/log.md

 - Creating autoscaling group and launch configuration
 - Getting familiar and interpreting errors, and steps to fix them

 **Thoughts**: It is a joy getting hands-on experience create the code that implements the environment.
-I purposely made errors in the code that forced me to learn about how cloudformation works.
+I purposely made errors during  code. that forced me to learn about how cloudformation works.
 In addition to research and learn what these errors mean.

 **Work & Resources**: